Frequently Asked Questions

 Do I need to scan my groceries?

 Yes, for best accuracy.
 You can scan grocery receipts or scan individual barcodes to track your pantry.
 Your first receipt requires manual barcode matching (~100% initially, but as our user base grows, network effects will reduce this to ~10% for new users).
-Week 4: 95% auto-matched as intelligent caching learns YOUR specific shopping patterns (fuzzy trie with OCR-aware edit distance).
+Week 4: 95% auto-matched as intelligent caching learns your specific shopping patterns (fuzzy trie with OCR-aware edit distance).
 Week 8: 100% auto-matched—zero manual scans needed for your regular groceries.

 How do I add non-barcoded items efficiently?